KazAttarwala/Greptile_cursor/README.md

 A developer-friendly tool to automatically generate changelogs from GitHub pull requests using AI, with a clean web interface to display the results.

 ## Notes for reviewers
+I used Cursor and Anthropic for this project

 I wanted to make the developer tool really simple without a need for manual intervention.
 So it works by initializing a Github repo and then specifying a number of days to look back in that repo.
 The code grabs all of the closed PRs in the specified timeframe and uses Anthropic's LLM to autogenerate a changelog based on the diffs in the PRs.
 You can preview the changelog after it is generated and also create manual changelogs without AI.